PPunyapatt/golang-microservices-ecommerce/README.md

 ## Golang-Microservices-Ecommerce
 ---
-This project is a microservices-based e-commerce system built with Go (Golang) and deployed on Kubernetes.
+This project is a microservices-based e-commerce system built with Go (Golang).
 It follows an event-driven architecture using RabbitMQ as the message broker and includes a payment service integrated with Stripe for payment processing.
+The project is deployed on Kubernetes.

 The system is secured using HashiCorp Vault for secrets management and follows best practices for protecting sensitive data such as database credentials, API keys, and certificates.